 As long as the power cord is slack, you can rest assured that your robot is doing its underwater duty.

 Out with the old, in with the new.
 The IntelliScan Navigation software pre-installed in the Oasis is the clear winner here.
-With a digital map in its memory, it’ll follow the same cleaning path every single time and ensure it makes the best use of its allotted 2-1/2 standard cleaning time.
+With a digital map in its memory, it’ll follow the same cleaning path every time and ensure it makes the best use of its allotted 2-1/2 standard cleaning time.

-The Smart Navigation in the Premier is decent enough, but it’s random pathing is nowhere near as efficient as the Oasis.
+The Smart Navigation in the Premier is decent enough, but its random pathing is nowhere near as efficient as the Oasis.

-The tiny adjustment of switching the locations of its motor and filter makes a ton of difference in terms of convenience.
+The tiny adjustment of switching locations of its motor and filter makes a ton of difference in terms of convenience.

 Once again, we see that the Oasis, as the more recently released robot, has had some upgrades that customers have been yearning for.

-This is one of them – the placement of the filter cartridge is a lot easier to access, thereby eliminating the need to spend an excruciating amount of time (two or three minutes) turning a robot over, opening its belly, and removing the cartridges.
+It is one of them – the placement of the filter cartridge is a lot easier to access, thereby eliminating the need to spend an excruciating amount of time (two or three minutes) turning a robot over, opening its belly, and removing the cartridges.

-Obviously, the only way a robotic pool cleaner can get any scrubbing done is if it has a brush.
+The only way a robotic pool cleaner can get any scrubbing done is if it has a brush.
 The Premier uses a single brush that extends from side to side to clean the waterline and base of your pool.
 Afterward, the powerful suction swallows the water up, filtering it in the cartridge, and spits it back out as clean water.

-Here’s another area where the Oasis’ setup trumps that of the Premier.
-With two brushes working side by side and spinning in opposite directions, the Oasis can create a mini underwater vortex that pulls algae off of the pool lining to suction up more gunk with less effort.
+Here’s another area where the Oasis setup trumps that of the Premier.
+With two brushes working side by side and spinning in opposite directions, the Oasis can create a mini underwater vortex that pulls algae off the pool lining to suction up more gunk with less effort.
 Plus, it gives the Oasis better maneuverability when submerged.